 - 1. Teacher judgement, based upon everyday lessons across the curriculum and whole class feedback, allows us to assess the effectiveness of our teaching and learning based on current pupil progress. - 2.
-From Year 3 onwards, bi-annual fluency assessments (YARC) allow us to moderate our assessed judgements and monitor pupil progress in reading fluency. - 3.
+From Year 3 onwards, Accelerated Reader provides us with an ORF (oral reading fluency) score for each child, half-termly, allowing us to moderate our assessed judgements and monitor pupil progress in reading fluency. - 3.
 Lesson observations and learning walks are used to support teachers with pedagogical expectations and ensure they are confident in helping children to progress in speaking, listening and understanding.
 Further support can then be put in place for any teachers who need support in these areas.
 This is done in consultation with both the reading lead and SLT, in a positive and encouraging manner. - 4.
 Pupil voice surveys are used to gage children's interest and enthusiasm with spoken language and the effect of any new initiatives put into place.

-Moving forward in the 2023-24 academic year, our monitoring cycle over the year will assess the impact of these initiatives via:
+Our monitoring cycle over the year will assess the impact of these initiatives via: